 Light it up, mista, says a rubbery little voice in your head.
 Play wiv me.

-Philippa insists on doing school drop offs for the next month, though she can’t get away from court due to pickups so she supposes you’re competent to handle the 3 o’clock shift.
+Philippa insists on doing school drop offs for the next month, though she can’t get away from court for pickups so she supposes you’re competent to handle the 3 o’clock shift.
 It’s about his safety, Poopsie, she tells you.
 Really it’s Philippa reminding you you need to stay powerless.
 You’ll need to communicate better with his teacher if you want to give him a good future, she tells you as an aside, and that starts with effective communication.
 You understand, Silly-billy?

 It’s not your fault, Philippa adds, not really.
 She squeezes your shoulder.
 God didn’t mix bravery evenly when he was baking each of us, did he now.

 At work Elizabeth confronts you before you’ve even taken your seat.
 There’s no way your numbers are going to stack up for her report.
 Also, missing that meeting two days ago really fucked her week, Elizabeth tells you.
-Salary increase?
+Salary review?
 Forget it.
 She got Timothy from Communications to take care of your report for you.
 He can handle legions of responsibility.

 You heard me, she snaps.

 You begin to ask her if she’s ever heard of that Baader-Meinhof thing by which a person can’t tell a coincidence from an omen then cut yourself off with a silent snigger.
 Elizabeth hasn’t read half the books you have.
 Stooping to her level is pointless.

 Hello?
 HellOOOOooo?
 She’s snapping her fingers in front of your eyelids.
 If you’re not going to engage professionally, you may as well just go home.
 She stares you down and you accept the defeat, blinking, though maybe not next time.